Do I need a mortgage broker? What they do, costs, and when to use one

 Advantages of using a mortgage brokerCons of using a mortgage broker

-Mortgage brokers will offer advice and guidance throughout the process and be your advocate with lenders, reducing stress and increasing your chances of securing a mortgage.
+Mortgage brokers will offer advice and guidance throughout the process and be your advocate with lenders, which can reduce stress and increase your chances of securing a mortgage.

 Mortgage broker fees explained

-Whether or not you’ll be charged fees for using a mortgage broker varies: some brokers are fee-free whereas others charge fees.
+Whether or not you’ll be charged fees for using a mortgage broker varies.

 At HomeOwners Alliance, we think a mortgage advisor is extremely useful in sifting through mortgage deals and finding the right mortgage for you.
 But we also don’t think you should have to pay a fee for the service.